cavejay/PDPslacker/readme.md

 To debug check the console of the website for any network or parsing errors.
 You should see the `SUCCESS` response you saw earlier here too.

-24.
+24. The final section of this guide relates to the Lambda function that brings everything together, by running on a schedule, pulling from the database and publishing to your slack team.
+Start by creating a new lambda function thats based on the blank blueprint.

+25. This particular Lambda function will be triggered on a schedule and so needs to use the `CloudWatch Events - Schedule` trigger.
+Make a new rule with the name `PDPslackerScheduleRule`, give it a description if you like and use `cron(0 13 ? * MON-FRI *)` as the schedule expression.

+26.

+#### Bonus Task!
+This bonus task is for if you want a slash command in slack to tell you the days tasks.
+It appears invisibly and where ever you are currently which means it can come in handy for when #general has been super busy that day and you don't feel like scrolling.

-8. Create a new Resource named 'trigger' (it should have a resource path of /trigger) and then create another POST method under that too.
+1. Create a new Resource in your API Gateway named 'trigger' (it should have a resource path of /trigger) and then create another POST method under that too.
 This is laying the ground work for something we'll do later.

 ## Debugging (because all useful software has bugs)